-SAN DIEGO - Thomas Jefferson School of Law will hold its fourth Employee Rights Self Help Clinic on Saturday, October 12, from 9:30 a.m. - 12:30 p.m.
+SAN DIEGO - Thomas Jefferson School of Law will hold its free Employee Rights Self-Help Clinic on Saturday, February 8, from 9:30 a.m. - 12:30 p.m.
 More than half of the appointment slots are already reserved for this free assistance, but there are still a handful of openings for individuals with employment law issues.

-The Employee Rights Self Help Clinic provides brief, one-time consultations to self-represented individuals with various labor and employment law problems, including issues related to wage and hour law, family or medical leave, discrimination and harassment.
+The Employee Rights Self-Help Clinic provides brief, one-time consultations to self-represented individuals with various labor and employment law problems, including issues related to wage and hour law, family or medical leave, discrimination and harassment.
+The clinic does not counsel businesses - only employees and an appointment is required.
 The 30-minute consultation per client is run by TJSL alumni lawyers who practice employment law.
 Those lawyers are paired with TJSL law students, who help the legal services consumers locate self-help materials and other resources.

-The free clinic is held every second Saturday of the month, from 9:30 a.m. to 12:30 p.m, and consultations are by appointment only.
-The location is 495 11th Avenue, at the law school's Clinical Programs Office in the East Village area of downtown San Diego.
+The free clinic is held every second Saturday of the month at 495 11th Avenue, at the law school's Clinical Programs Office in the East Village area of downtown San Diego.
 The free assistance is offered for both English and Spanish speaking individuals.